 Side Effect Management During Treatment

 Cancer and the treatments for cancer can cause many side effects that all patients and caregivers should be aware of.
 Relieving side effects, also called symptom management, palliative care, or supportive care, is an important part of cancer care and treatment.
 Talk with your health care team about any symptoms you or the person you are caring for experiences, including any new symptoms or a change in symptoms so your symptoms can be managed and treated.
 It is always a good idea to keep track of your side effects.
 One good way to do that is to keep a journal of how you are feeling.
 Below is a list of the common side effects of cancer treatment.
+To learn about person experiences, see the profiles about “how I knew I had stomach cancer“.

 Attention, Thinking, or Memory Problems